carbon-language/carbon-lang/lldb/docs/index.rst

 * iOS, tvOS, and watchOS device debugging on ARM and AArch64
 * Linux user-space debugging for i386, x86_64 and PPC64le
 * FreeBSD user-space debugging for i386 and x86_64
-* Windows user-space debugging for i386 (*)
+* Windows user-space debugging for i386, x86_64, ARM and AArch64 (*)

 (*) Support for Windows is under active development.
 Basic functionality is expected to work, with functionality improving rapidly.
+ARM and AArch64 support is more experimental, with more known issues than the others.

 Get Involved
 ------------